cliffordp/cliff-wp-plugin-boilerplate/README.md

 Documenting this project's progress...

 #### March 21, 2020

+Admin Settings page:
-* Admin Settings page: Protect components that get disabled while saving from getting permanently disabled if the API response never comes back (such as if PHP terminates).
+* Protect components that get disabled while saving from getting permanently disabled if the API response never comes back (such as if PHP terminates).
+* Force displaying an error notification even if the API response was technically successful but isn't really due to a `null` response.

 #### March 18, 2020
 * Rebuild admin Settings Page:
     * Rebuilt via React and JSX.